 Lagos

-Visit-LagosLocated in Portugal’s Algarve region, Lagos is famous for its mighty cliffs, stunning Atlantic beaches, old town, and natural scenic beauty.
+Visit-LagosLocated in the Algarve region in Portugal, Lagos is famous for its mighty cliffs, stunning Atlantic beaches, old town, and natural scenic beauty.
 The city has an old-world charm, and the medieval townhouses add to its archaic beauty.

-In addition to the historical sites, the city also has exciting nightlife, excellent restaurants, and a relaxed vibe.
+In addition to the historical sites in the region, the city also has exciting nightlife, excellent restaurants, and a relaxed vibe.

 If you are in Lagos, visit Ponta da Piedade, an area of natural limestone formations, and Parque Zoológico de Lagos (Lagos Zoo).
 You’ll also find top beaches in these regions, such as Praia do Camilo and Meia Praia.